gsi-ee/go4/Go4Example1Step/Readme.txt

 Then make all.

 Adapt the example
-Most probably you will change TXXXParam to keep useful parameters.
+Most probably you will change TXXXControl to keep useful parameters.
 Then you might change TXXXEvent to represent your event data.
 Keep the Clear method consistent with the data members!
 Then definitely you will change TXXXProc to create your histograms, conditions,